Contributing to Local Communities

 Plant Tours and Internships

 Shinko provides opportunities to nearby schools for learning through plant tours.
-In FY2023, we invited local students to tour our Kohoku Plant (Nagano City), Takaoka Plant (Nakano City, Nagano Prefecture), and Arai Plant (Myoko City, Niigata Prefecture) so that they could see and experience the actual "The Art of Manufacturing" firsthand.
+In FY2024, we invited local students to tour our Kohoku Plant (Nagano City) and Takaoka Plant (Nakano City, Nagano Prefecture) so that they could see and experience the actual "The Art of Manufacturing" firsthand.

-Shinko also provides internships in the hope that these internships will provide an effective foothold for students who will lead the next generation to establish their outlook on work and discover their abilities.
+We also accept local student internships at its sites in Japan as well as at its overseas site, SHINKO ELECTRONICS (MALAYSIA) SDN.
+BHD.
+(SEM) in Malaysia, while support them in the hope that these internships will provide an effective foothold for students who will lead the next generation to establish their outlook on work and discover their abilities.

 Classroom Support for Educational Institutions